Contact

 Phase change materials (PCM) can flatten temperature peaks by absorbing heat during warming and releasing it again during cooling.
 These smart materials provide passive temperature regulation without an external energy source.

-What are the MIL-STAN requirements for military drone packaging?
+What are the MIL-STD requirements for military drone packaging?

 MIL-STD-810 defines the primary test methods for temperature resistance.
 This standard requires that packaging be tested at temperature extremes from -54°C to +71°C, with specific procedures for temperature shock and thermal cycle testing.

-Certification according to MIL-STAN requires documentation of all materials, production processes, and quality controls.
+Certification according to MIL-STD requires documentation of all materials, production processes, and quality controls.
 Traceability of components and materials is mandatory, as well as periodic retesting of production batches.

 Military drone transport must comply with MIL-STD-1186 for air transport and MIL-STD-1367 for naval shipboard use.
 These standards specify additional requirements for moisture, vibration, and electromagnetic interference in addition to temperature resistance.